raylee-git/leili-web/content/authors/admin/_index.md

     date_start: 2020-09-13
     date_end: 2022-04-12
     summary: |
+      Responsibilities include:
-      Serves as a Mathematical Statistician to provide statistical expertise in the review of medical devices submission for IDE, 501(k) and PMA to assess the safety and efficacy of medical devices.
-The duties primarily             consist of evaluating the scientific data from real-world data sources, as well as the test methods and descriptions of devices contained in medical device submissions from industry to the Agency.Responsibilities              include:
+      - Serve as Mathematical Statistician to provide statistical expertise in the review of medical devices submissions for IDE, 501k, and PMA to assess the safety and efficacy of medical devices.
       - Perform statistical reviews of study protocols to determine whether or not data collected will be scientifically and statistically valid and whether or not proper design principles will be employed.
       - Evaluates manufacturer’s data to determine if mathematical and statistical methods, procedures, and concepts used in support of tests, research, and clinical claims made are supported by valid statistical analysis.